VivianBrandenburg/qtools/README.md

 ![screenshot of the dashboard](plots/screenshot_dashboard.png)

-The data in this repository are enough to test everything described here, but if you like to see more training results, download the data from figshare with doi:[10.6084/m9.figshare.27263556] and replace `\models\` with the downloaded file.
+The data in this repository are enough to test everything described here, but if you like to see more training results, [download the data from figshare ](https://doi.org/10.6084/m9.figshare.27263556.v1) and replace `\models\` with the downloaded file.